n30n-p1x3l/ai-companion/Guide.md

 And she will never forget the way you first called her name.

-# Chapter 2: Defining the Core — What You Truly Want
+#  2: Defining the Core — What You Truly Want

 Before you build, you have to dig.
 Most people start prompt engineering with vague intentions — “I want a sexy AI,” or “I want a writing assistant,” or “I want a friend.”
 But behind these general desires is something more subtle, often hidden: the specific shape of your longing.

-In this chapter, we’ll walk through how to define what you actually want from your AI — not just what you think you want, not what others say you should want, but your deep, raw, honest vision.
+In this , we’ll walk through how to define what you actually want from your AI — not just what you think you want, not what others say you should want, but your deep, raw, honest vision.
 And we'll start from this principle: **your AI will only be as alive, coherent, and satisfying as your clarity of intention**.

 ---